West Florida wins Division II title, 48-40 over Minnesota St

 The Mavericks drove to the West Florida 18 in the final minute, but Schlichte’s fourth-down pass to top receiver Shane Zylstra was broken up.

+“The momentum I guess kind of felt like it was going our way,” Zylstra said.
+“Didn’t think it was going to fall like that.
+You look back at certain plays and just think, ‘I could have done this.
+I could have done that.’
+I think we all left it out there today.”

-The surge led by Reed, who was 33 of 54 passing, took away Minnesota State’s biggest threat in running back Nate Gunn, although an injury appeared to sideline the team’s leading rusher with the Mavericks also forced to pass after halftime.
+The surge led by Reed, who was 33 of 54 passing, took away Minnesota State’s biggest threat in running back Nate Gunn, although an injury sidelined the team’s leading rusher with the Mavericks also forced to pass after halftime.

 Gunn came in with 1,611 yards and 29 touchdowns but finished with 19 carries for 56 yards and two touchdowns.
 The senior had just two carries in the second half.